Skip to content

 Side by side

-Nine things a homeowner actually cares about.
-On some, cellulose wins; on some, polyester does; on plenty, the answer is “depends on the cavity.”
+Ten things a homeowner actually cares about.
+On some, cellulose fibre wins; on some, polyester does; on plenty, the answer is “depends on the cavity.”
 I've flagged each one.

-Comparison of pumped-in cellulose fibre versus polyester batts for home insulation in South East Queensland, across best-use, install method and gaps, fire, pests, moisture, handling and sensitivities, settling, removability, and guarantee.
+Comparison of pumped-in cellulose fibre versus polyester batts for home insulation in South East Queensland, across best-use, install method and gaps, joists and water pipes, fire, pests, moisture, handling and sensitivities, settling, removability, and guarantee.

 What mattersCellulose fibre (pump-in) CeilingsPolyester batts Underfloor & sensitivities

 Pests & rodentsBorax keeps insects out, so there's no food for rats and no food for snakes.
-I've never pulled a rat nest out of pumped cellulose. better hereNo pest treatment: like any batt, a determined mouse can nest in it.
+In all our years pumping I've never once seen a rat nest built in it, and we back that with our $1,000 Rodent Reward. better hereNo pest treatment: like any batt, a determined mouse can nest in it.

 Moisture & humidityHygroscopic: handles an incidental roof leak by absorbing it in one spot and drying out.
 Made for a sealed ceiling, not an open crawlspace.depends on the jobHydrophobic: shrugs off moisture, which is exactly what you want in a breezy, sometimes-damp underfloor space.